INTRODUCTION TO PIVOT TABLE IN EXCEL

 - Create a report in excel for sales data analysis

-How To Drill Down Into A Pivot Table
+How To Drill Down Into A Pivot Table in Excel

 When you create a Pivot table, it reorganizes and summarizes the selected columns and rows of data.
 This lets you see a total displayed in a Pivot Table.
 You can easily Drill Down to visualize and extract the data that makes up the total in the Pivot Table.
 To Drill Down, simply double-click on the number and Excel will add a new sheet to your workbook that contains the data used for calculation.